vcavallo/ReadToRelay/README.md

 ## Installation

+_For now, you have to manually install this in Chrome/Brave/etc. I'll package it up as an official extension some day_.

 1. Download or clone this repository
 2. Open Chrome and go to `chrome://extensions/`
 3. Enable "Developer mode" (top right toggle)